IIT-EnergySystemModels/openTEPES/doc/rst/MathematicalFormulation.rst

 :math:`TU_t, TD_t`                                     Minimum uptime and downtime of a thermal unit                                                             h
 :math:`CSU_g, CSD_g`                                   Startup and shutdown cost of a committed unit                                                             M€
 :math:`\tau_e`                                         Storage cycle of the ESS (e.g., 1, 24, 168 h -for daily, weekly, monthly-)                                h
-:math:`\rho_e`                                         Outflows cycle of the ESS (e.g., 1, 24, 168 h -for hourly, daily, weekly, monthly, yearly-)               h
+:math:`\rho_e`                                         Outflow cycle of the ESS (e.g., 1, 24, 168 h -for hourly, daily, weekly, monthly, yearly-)                h
 :math:`GI_g`                                           Generator inertia                                                                                         s
 :math:`EF_e`                                           Round-trip efficiency of the pump/turbine cycle of a hydro power plant or charge/discharge of a battery   p.u.
 :math:`I^w_{pne}`                                      Capacity of an ESS (e.g., hydro power plant)                                                              GWh